Hypermasculinity

 They developed the Hypermasculinity Inventory (HMI) designed to measure the three components.
-Research has found that hypermasculinity is associated with sexual and physical aggression towards women and perceived gay men.
+Research has found that hypermasculinity is associated with sexual and physical aggression towards women and towards perceived gay men.
 Prisoners have higher hypermasculinity scores than control groups.

 Emotion

-While popular identification of hypermasculine traits tends to revolve around the outward physical aspects of violence, danger, and sexual aggression, much less consideration is given to the emotive characteristics that define those men deemed "hypermasculine".
+Both the outward physical aspects and the emotive characteristics that define those men deemed "hypermasculine" have been studied.
 Hypermasculine attitudes can also include emotional self-control as a sign of toughness.
 To be emotionally hardened or indifferent, especially toward women, is to display what Thomas Scheff calls "character" – composure and impassiveness in times of great stress or emotion.
 Of this hypermasculine stoicism, Scheff observes, "it is masculine men that have 'character'.
 A man with character who is under stress is not going to cry and blubber like a woman or child might."

 Self-imposed emotional monitoring by men has also greatly affected the conditions in which they communicate with women.
 Ben-Zeev, Scharnetzki, Chan and Dennehy (2012) write of a recent study that has shown many men to deliberately avoid behaviours and attitudes such as compassion and emotional expression, deeming these traits feminine and thus rejecting them altogether.
 Scheff adds, "The hypermasculine pattern leads to competition, rather than connection between persons."
 In the context of intimate or emotional communication (especially confrontation) with women, the masculine male often withdraws emotionally, refusing to engage in what is termed affective communication (Scheff).
 In a similar study of affective communication behaviours, gender contrast – the deliberate or subconscious negation by one sex of the behaviours of the other – was far more evident within the young boys used as test subjects than of the girls.

 Where this insistence on emotional indifference manifests in the physical definitions of hyper masculinity is discussed by Scheff: "Repressing love and the vulnerable emotions (grief, fear and shame, the latter as in feelings of rejection or disconnection) leads to either silence or withdrawal, on the one hand, or acting out anger (flagrant hostility), on the other.
 The composure and poise of hypermasculinity seems to be a recipe for silence and violence."